rhodyprog4ds/BrownFall25/index.md

-# About this Book
+# About this Site

-Welcome to the course manual for CSC310 at URI with Professor Brown.
+Welcome to the course website for CSC310 at URI with Professor Brown.

 This class meets TTh 3:30-4:45 in Pastore 259.

-This website will contain the syllabus, class notes, and other reference material for the class.
+This website contains the syllabus, class notes, and other reference material for the class.

 ## Land University of Rhode Island Land Acknowledgment